2007 Derbyshire Dales District Council election

 The 2007 Derbyshire Dales District Council election took place on 3 May 2007 to elect members of Derbyshire Dales District Council in Derbyshire, England.
-The whole council was up for election and the Conservative Party stayed in overall control of the council.
+The whole council was up for election and the Conservative Party stayed in overall control of the council, making a net gain of one seat at the expense of Labour.

 Election result

 The Conservatives gained one seat from Labour in the only change at the election to take them to 26 seats.
 10 of the Conservatives had been guaranteed seats before the election as they had no opponents.
 The Liberal Democrats remained on 8 seats, Labour dropped to 4 seats and there continued to be 1 independent.